-Figure 19.89: Reporting options for SNP detection.
+Figure 19.100: Reporting options for SNP detection.

-- Add SNP annotations to reference.
-This will add an annotation for each SNP to the reference sequence. - Add SNP annotations to consensus.
-This will add an annotation for each SNP to the consensus sequence. - Create table.
+- Create table.
 This will create a table showing all the SNPs found in the data set.
 The table will provide a valuable overview, whereas the annotations are useful for detailed inspection of a SNP, and also if the consensus sequence is used in further analysis in the CLC Genomics Workbench.
 The table displays the same information as the annotation for each SNP. - Genetic code.
 When reporting the effect of a SNP on the amino acid, this translation table specified here is used. - Merge SNPs located within same codon.
 This will merge SNPs that fall within the same codon (see section 19.11.4).

-Figure 19.90 shows a SNP annotation.
+Figure 19.101 shows a SNP annotation.

-Figure 19.90: A SNP annotation within a coding region.
+Figure 19.101: A SNP annotation within a coding region.

-The SNP in figure 19.90 is within a coding region and you can see that one of the variations actually changes the protein product (from Lys to Thr).
-Placing your mouse on the annotation will reveal additional information about the SNP as shown in figure 19.91.
+The SNP in figure 19.101 is within a coding region and you can see that one of the variations actually changes the protein product (from Lys to Thr).
+Placing your mouse on the annotation will reveal additional information about the SNP as shown in figure 19.102.

-Figure 19.91: A SNP annotation with associated information.
+Figure 19.102: A SNP annotation with associated information.